JSFoundation/TAC/Applications/marko.md

 ## Code of Conduct

-This project adheres to the [eBay Code of Conduct](http://ebay.github.io/codeofconduct).
+This project plans to adhere to the [JSF Code of Conduct](https://js.foundation/community/code-of-conduct).
+Currently using [eBay Code of Conduct](http://ebay.github.io/codeofconduct).